 80th Biennial Conference – Lisbon, Portugal

-The Portuguese Branch of the International Law Association is organizing the 80th Biennial Conference of the International Law Association in Lisbon, Portugal on June 19-24, 2022.
+The Portuguese Branch of the International Law Association organized the 80th Biennial Conference of the International Law Association in Lisbon, Portugal on June 19-24, 2022.

-The theme of the 2022 biennial conference is International Law: Our Common Good.
-The program includes the sessions of the ILA committees and study groups and a set of parallel working sessions where the main issues affecting the current status of the International Law will be discussed.
-More information, including registration, is available online.
+The theme of the 2022 biennial conference was International Law: Our Common Good.
+The program included sessions of ILA committees and study groups and a set of parallel working sessions where the main issues affecting the current status of the International Law were discussed.
+More information is available online.

 Professor Manuel de Almeida Ribeiro